 htaccess redirect to https may cause redirect to 401.shtml when using password protection

-When using the .htaccess for password protection in combination with the .htaccess 301 redirect to https in Really Simple SSL, a redirect to https://domain.com/401.shtml might occur.
+When using the .htaccess to add password protection to your site in combination with the .htaccess 301 redirect added by Really Simple Security; this could result in a redirect to URL’s such as: https://example.com/401.shtml.

 ErrorDocument 401 default

-To the top of your .htaccess, so the end result looks like this (the error document should come before the password lines):
+To the top of your .htaccess file.
+So, the end result looks approximately like this (the error document should come before the password lines):

 # Error Document